rosacry/BeatSight/docs-site/docs/intro.md

 - Track student progress on specific songs
 - Share custom beatmaps with corrections

-### Transcribers
+### Transcribers & Contributors
 - Use AI as a starting point for manual transcription
 - Export to standard notation formats
-- Contribute corrections to improve the AI
+- Contribute corrections to improve the AI and help drummers worldwide
+- Build the universal drum transcription library

 ## Quick Start